SymfonyCasts/30-days-last/sfcasts/performance.md

 ## Unused JavaScript

-Under reduce unused JavaScript, there's one main item: it's the live components JavaScript, which *is* fairly big.
+Under reduce unused JavaScript, there's one main item: it's the Live Components JavaScript, which *is* fairly big.
 We *are* using it, but it's true that we're not using a lot of its features yet.
 On production, due to compression, this would be smaller... and we *are* going to optimize it a bit.